 Avoid Bad Feeding Habits

-The most important message is that giving your dog hot sauce is a bad habit.
+Giving your pet dog hot sauce is a bad feeding habit.
 Dinner scraps, more often than not, are a dog’s favorite meal and we are all guilty of it.
-Occasionally feeding your dog a bell pepper is fine but those which are spicy should really be off limits.
+Occasionally feeding your dog a bell pepper is fine, but those which are spicy should really be off limits.

-You see, over the long term, hot sauce can do a lot of damage to your dog’s health but also their behavior.
-Some pet owners mistakenly consider it safe for their pet because it seems to bring pleasure.
-Such thinking is absolutely the wrong approach!
+Over the long term, hot sauce may do damage to your dog’s health but also their behavior.
+Some pet owners mistakenly consider it safe, because it seems to bring pleasure.
+Such thinking is the wrong approach!

 Hot Sauce Consequences

-If you must feed your dog something that has hot sauce, make sure it doesn’t have too much kick.
-Lots of wicked fiery hot sauce can lead to an irritable bowel, and perhaps even long term internal damage.
+If you must feed your dog something with hot sauce, make sure it doesn’t have much kick.
+Wicked fiery hot sauce can lead to an irritable bowel, and perhaps long term internal damage.
 This means big trouble for both you and your dog since vet visits may be inevitable.

 Another thing to watch out for is your dog’s eyes.
-Canines can be quite messy eaters, and it can be very painful and possibly dangerous if they get hot sauce in or around their eyes.
-In such a case, simply using Clear Eyes is unlikely to help much.
+Canines can be quite messy eaters.
+An incident can be very painful, possibly dangerous if they get hot sauce in or around their eyes.
+In such a case, using Clear Eyes is unlikely to help much.

 Conclusion on Hot Sauce

-Do not feed your dog any hot sauce.
-Canines weren’t meant to eat unusual foods such as chili, hot sauce or anything processed for that matter.
-Short term consequences may be non-existent but long term damage is very possible.
-Obviously the more spicy the hot sauce, the worse the situation could be.
-Keep this type of condiment out of reach, regardless of your dog’s preference for spicy foods.
+Don’t feed your dog anything containing hot sauce.
+That includes foods like chili, hot sauce or anything processed for that matter.
+Short term consequences may be non-existent, but long term damage is our concern.
+Obviously the more spicy the hot sauce, the worse the situation could be for your dog.
+Keep this condiment out of reach, regardless of your dog’s preference for spicy foods.